Final report for SW19-909

 Objective 2:

-An initial objective at the VRI field sites was to characterize the spatial variability of soil moisture and compare it to variability of several ancillary variables.
+An objective at the VRI field sites was to characterize the spatial variability of soil moisture and compare it to variability of several ancillary variables.
 Under uniform irrigation management in both Rexburg (2019 and 2020) and Grace (2016), there was significant variation in measured soil volumetric water content an every sampling date.
 Variation was large enough to justify application of VRI.
 At the Rexburg site, the volumetric water content, averaged over all sampling dates, best clustered into three unique zones (Figure 2A).
 When those zones were compared to three-zone maps of the field generated from ancillary variables (slope, elevation, yield, soil apparent electrical conductivity(EC)), all had between 40% and 50% agreement, with EC and elevation having the highest agreement.
 At the Grace location, the volumetric water content, averaged over all sampling dates, best clustered into five unique zones (Figure 2A).
 At this location elevation had the best agreement among the ancillary variables evaluated.
 Based on the results from both locations, we conclude one wants to delineate VRI zones based on an individual, simple ancillary variable, then elevation is likely to be a good choice.

 Figure 2A-2E.
 Three zone maps for the Rexburg site: average 2019 volumetric water content (VWC) (2A), slope (2B), Elevation (2C), Yield (2D), shallow EC (2E).